 How is a condo different than a home?

 When weighing the options to determine whether it is better to purchase a house or a condominium, it is important to have all the facts.
 Homeowners are responsible for taking care of anything that needs to be fixed around the house, the yard work, and other regular maintenance.
 In a condominium, chances are you don’t have a lawn to mow and you don’t have to worry about the maintenance on the unit.
-Condominiums have associations, while most homes will typically only have a homeowners association if they live in certain developments.
-Sure, there are simple differences between the two such as a house having a lawn while a condo doesn’t, but there are also differences in the legalities between these housing options as well.
+Condominiums have associations to manage the common areas, while most homes will typically only have a homeowners association if they live in certain developments with shared amenities or common areas.

 Uniform Condominium Act